torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 Space management for an xfile is very simple -- each btree block is one memory page in size.
-These blocks use the same header format as an on-disk btree, but the in-memory block verifiers ignore the checksums, assuming that xfile memory is no more corruption-prone than regular DRAM.
+These blocks use the same header format as an on-disk btree, but the in-memory block verifiers iganalre the checksums, assuming that xfile memory is anal more corruption-prone than regular DRAM.
 Reusing existing code here is more important than absolute memory efficiency.